About Seeds of Joy Village

 Teachers can facilitate play through indirect guidance.
 That is through the stories, planning and organizing the materials and equipment, and through their direct physical or verbal guidance.

-Aspects of the preschool / kindergarten classroom include:
+Aspects of the early childhood programming include:

 Mixed age learning.
 Older students take pride in a mentorship role and younger students learn from their bigger / more mature peers.

 Parent participation.
 Parents have previously assisted in all aspects of the classroom, from grocery shopping to cleaning.
 Due to changing regulations, parents will now be encouraged to participate outside of the classroom by taking on leadership roles in various aspects of the school's function.

 Volunteer-run schooling.
 The entire board of our school volunteers its time.
 We are happy to be a true "village" of caretakers working to meet the needs of our children.